Quantum spin van der Pol oscillator -- a spin-based limit-cycle oscillator exhibiting quantum synchronization: Semiclassical approximation and the classical limit

 \section{Semiclassical approximation and the classical limit}

-In this section, we derive Eq.~(\ref{eq:qsvdp_ctraj}) in the main text, which describes the deterministic dynamics in the classical limit of the quantum master equation~(\ref{eq:qsvdp}).
+In this appendix, we derive Eq.~(\ref{eq:qsvdp_ctraj}) in the main text, which describes the deterministic dynamics in the classical limit of the quantum master equation~(\ref{eq:qsvdp}).
 Defining $p = m + J$ and $\ket{p} = \ket{J, p-J}$ in Eq.~\eqref{eq:scs_u_sm}, we obtain

 where

 We define a projector $\Lambda$ to the spin coherent state and an weighted operator $\Lambda'$ as

 where